S2-group/s2-group.github.io/_posts/2025-07-18-innoguard-summer-school.md

 comments: true
 ---

-# The Next Generation of Innovators: Inside the 2025 InnoGuard Summer School

 The [InnoGuard project](https://cordis.europa.eu/project/id/101169233), a European Union initiative funded through the MSCA Doctoral Networks, is dedicated to advancing Accountable Cyber-Physical Systems (ACPS).
 As part of its ongoing commitment to excellence in research and collaboration, the project recently held its 2025 InnoGuard Summer School, hosted at Simula in Oslo.